 There are two different and distinct paying options for parking in Hope Valley during the winter.
 And, they both require you to pay in advance.

 To reiterate … there are no options for paying for parking anywhere in Hope Valley.
-Come prepare with either (or both) a Sno-Park permit or a Lands Pass.
+Come prepared with either (or both) a Sno-Park permit or a Lands Pass.

 For parking and cross-country skiing out of the Hope Valley Sno-Park on Blue Lakes Road, you’ll need a Sno-Park permit.
 You need to purchase it in town or online.